Josh Leivo: Calgary Flames and Carolina Hurricanes

 After concluding the 2020–21 season with six goals and three assists through 38 games, Leivo signed a one-year, $750,000 contract with the Carolina Hurricanes.
 Following their development and training camp, Leivo was waived and re-assigned to their AHL affiliate, the Chicago Wolves.
 When the NHL once again paused games due to an outbreak of the coronavirus in December, Leivo was assigned to the Chicago Wolves.
 During his time with the Wolves in December, Leivo accumulated a league-leading 14 points through six games to help Chicago post its first perfect record for a month in its franchise history.
 As such, he was named the AHL's Player of the Month for December and subsequently became Chicago's sixth player in team history to earn the AHL’s Player of the Month honour.
 In April, Leivo was suspended one game as a consequence of spearing during a game against the Texas Stars.
 As the season continued, Leivo and teammates Stefan Noesen and Andrew Poturalski played a vital role in helping the team qualify for the 2022 Calder Cup playoffs.
 During the post-season, Leivo led all AHL skaters with 20 points through 13 games to help the Wolves advance to the Calder Cup Finals.
 As the Wolves beat the Springfield Thunderbirds in the Finals, Leivo won the Jack A. Butterfield Trophy as the Most Valuable Player of the Calder Cup Playoffs.

 St. Louis Blues

-After a successful season within the Hurricanes organization, Levio as a free agent was signed to a one-year, $750,000 contract with the St. Louis Blues on July 14, 2022.
-Leivo made the Blues opening night roster out of training camp to begin the season.
+After a successful season within the Hurricanes organization, Leivo as a free agent was signed to a one-year, $750,000 contract with the St. Louis Blues on July 14, 2022.
+Leivo made the Blues opening night roster out of training camp to begin the 2022–23 season.
 He appeared in 51 regular season games with the Blues in a depth role, posting 4 goals and 12 assists for 16 points.